giper45/easy-terraform-machine/README.md

-# terraform-recipes
+# Easy Terraform Machine
-Terraform recipes for most common environments
+The easiest way to run a cloud machine with Terraform.

 ## How it works
 Terraform is an awesome environment to execute virtual machines.